nuxt/nuxt/CONTRIBUTING.md

 ### Linting

 As you might have noticed already, we are using ESLint to enforce a code standard.
 Please run `yarn lint` before committing your changes to verify that the code style is correct.
-If not, you can use `yarn lint -- --fix` (no typo!) to fix most of the style changes.
+If not, you can use `yarn lint --fix` or `npm run lint -- --fix` (no typo!) to fix most of the style changes.
 If there are still errors left, you must correct them manually.

 ### Documentation